Used Toyota Tundra Quick Facts

 Model-Year Changes:

-2024: Changes are limited to some upgraded packages, like the TRD Off-Road package offered on the Platinum trim.
+2024: Changes are limited to some upgraded packages, such as the TRD Off-Road package offered on the Platinum trim.

 2023: The SR5 gets a new blackout package.